-An Interview With CAC Founder John AlbaneseCDN Editorial · Sep 5, 2019
+An Interview With CAC Founder John AlbaneseCDN Publishing · Sep 5, 2019

 Magic Beans: How Green & Gold Stickers Sprouted A New Marketplace

 For more than four decades, John Albanese has been a numismatic thought leader, bringing innovation to an ages-old hobby and helping redefine how collectors and the marketplace understand the quality and condition of coins.
 In 1986, Albanese co-founded PCGS, and a year later established his own third-party grading firm, NGC.
 The creation of those two organizations revolutionized the coin industry, providing industry standards for consistent grading and offering a greater sense of security to the collectors and dealers who wanted authentic and accurately graded coins.
 While a novelty at first, the encapsulation of coins rapidly became commonplace.